 When it comes to any system, to achieve the most efficient design we try to utilize the most ideal solution possible.
 Compared to their planar counterparts, Trench Schottky rectifiers take us much closer to that ideal solution.

 We are continually pushing our electronic systems to be ever more efficient.
 For many systems and specifically power conversion circuits, the planar Schottky barrier diode has been a design mainstay for a long time.
 However, planar diodes impose a trade-off in key performance characteristics such as forward voltage drop and leakage current.
-Similarly, in EMC-sensitive applications, traditional Schottky diodes are far from the ideal lossless and instantaneous rectifier solution we would love to use.
+Similarly, in high frequency applications, traditional Schottky diodes are far from the ideal lossless and instantaneous rectifier solution we would love to use.